Icon, change agent, visionary: Community mourns Dr. Henry Givens

-A memorial service Saturday morning at the Dr. Henry Givens.
-Jr. Administration Building Main Auditorium on the very campus he built honored the life and legacy of a St. Louis icon.
+A memorial service was held Saturday morning at the Dr. Henry Givens.
+Jr. Administration Building Main Auditorium on the very campus that this St. Louis icon helped transform.

-The auditorium seemed an apt venue to hold the service for Dr. Henry Givens.
-Jr., who served the university for 32 years.
+The auditorium was an appropriate venue to hold the service for Dr. Henry Givens.
+Jr., who served the university as its president for 32 years.
 He passed July 20 at the age of 90.

-Rev. Anthony L. Riley, a senior pastor at the Central Baptist church, hosted the almost three-hour service.
-It was attended by a small group of people andon the Harris-Stowe University’s Facebook page.

-Rev. Anthony L. Riley, a senior pastor at the Central Baptist church, hosted the almost three-hour service.
-It was attended by a small group of people and streamed live on the Harris-Stowe University’s Facebook page.
+Rev. Anthony L. Riley, a senior pastor at Central Baptist Church, hosted the almost three-hour service.
+It was attended by a small group of people, but was streamed live on the Harris-Stowe University Facebook page.

 His grandson, Jarrett Woolfolk, stood with his young daughter and Givens’ niece, Catherine Givens, to offer their personal tributes during the service.
 Woolfolk said he knew Givens as “poppy” and grew up with a living legend in his life.